MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1803.md

 ### Update360Telemetry.UpdateAgentFellBackToCanonical

-This event collects information when express could not be used and we fall back to canonical during the new UUP (Unified Update Platform) update scenario, which is leveraged by both Mobile and Desktop.
+This event collects information when express could not be used and we fall back to canonical during the new Unified Update Platform (UUP) update scenario, which is leveraged by both Mobile and Desktop.

 The following fields are available: